gearslogy/Cartesian/README.md

 * so if you write app based on cartesian, just link cartesian, only include there headers

 ## CartesianPlugins
+* google :sol3 lua, because your function only register from this wrapper
 * write the plugin for Cartesian core
 * if you want write plugin for cartesian,just try this:
 ```C++